Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Computing the Stability Exponent

 \subsection{A Monte Carlo Method}

-One issue with the discretization based method just discussed is that the algorithm is computationally inefficient when the state space is large.
-For this reason we also propose a Monte Carlo method that requires only the ability to simulate the SDF process $\{\Phi_t\}$.
-This method is less susceptible to the curse of dimensionality and has the advantage that simulation of the SDF process can be targeted for parallelization across CPUs or GPUs.
+Discretization works well for low dimensional state processes but is susceptible to the curse of dimensionality.
+For this reason, we also propose a Monte Carlo method that requires only the ability to simulate the SDF process $\{\Phi_t\}$.
+As well as being less susceptible to the curse of dimensionality, this method has the advantage that simulation of the SDF process can be targeted for parallelization across CPUs or GPUs.

 The idea behind the Monte Carlo method is to approximate $\lL_\Phi$ via